Shin-Aska/personal-website-repository/articles/firefox-unlimited-tabs-setup.md

 Feel free to explore both Sidebery and Auto Tab Discard.
 They have alot of customization options.
 Such as with Auto Tab Discard, you can program it to not discard pinned tabs or tabs that are playing audio for example.
 There is plenty of room to customize both extensions to your liking.
 Even then the default settings are already good enough.

+I should note that I recommend that you enable Snapshots in Sidebery.
+Setting snapshots enabled you to recover your tabs and your tab arrangements in the event that you encounter any issues.
+I normally set my snapshots to an interval of an hour with a snapshot limit of 10 days.